US to require negative COVID-19 test from UK travelers

 The United States will require airline passengers from Britain to get a negative COVID-19 test before their flight, the Centers for Disease Control and Prevention announced late Thursday.

-The U.S. is the latest country to announce new travel restrictions because of a new variant of the coronavirus that is spreading in Britain.
+The U.S. is the latest country to announce new travel restrictions because of a new variant of the coronavirus that is spreading in Britain and elsewhere.

+If a passenger chooses not to take a test, the airline must deny boarding to the passenger,” the CDC said in its statement.

-The CDC said because of travel restrictions in place since March, air travel to the U.S. from the U.K. has been cut by 90%.
+The agency said because of travel restrictions in place since March, air travel to the U.S. from the U.K. is already down by 90%.

-Last weekend, Britain’s prime minister said a new variant of the coronavirus seemed to spread more easily than earlier ones and was moving rapidly through England.
+Last weekend, Britain’s Prime Minister Boris Johnson said the new variant of the coronavirus seemed to spread more easily than earlier ones and was moving rapidly through England.
 Dozens of countries have since barred flights from the U.K.

+But Johnson stressed “there’s no evidence to suggest it is more lethal or causes more severe illness,” or that vaccines will be less effective against it.

+This week, New York Gov. Andrew Cuomo said three airlines with scheduled flights from London to New York — British Airways, Delta and Virgin Atlantic — had agreed to require passengers to take a COVID-19 test before they get on the plane.

 Comments